Skip to content

 Note

 3forge supports Okta integration directly.
-To configure AMI to use Okta credentials, please navigate here.
+To configure 3forge to use Okta credentials, please navigate here.

 Setup